Dealership management solutions

 We turned traditional car leasing into a fully digital service: online search and booking, applications, contracts, invoices and document management, all in one place.

-We develop modules that enable dealership staff to efficiently manage leads, track sales activities, and analyze customer behavior.
-This allows dealerships to provide personalized offers and an improved user experience, fostering loyalty and driving repeat business.
+We develop modules that enable dealership staff to efficiently manage leads, track sales activities, and analyse customer behaviour.
+This allows dealerships to provide personalised offers and an improved user experience, fostering loyalty and driving repeat business.

-Our solutions simplify inventory tracking for vehicles and spare parts by organizing data such as models, specifications, pricing, and availability.
-Dealerships can optimize stock levels, avoid overstock or shortages, and make informed decisions on sales and leasing.
+Our solutions simplify inventory tracking for vehicles and spare parts by organising data such as models, specifications, pricing, and availability.
+Dealerships can optimise stock levels, avoid overstock or shortages, and make informed decisions on sales and leasing.

 We implement tools to handle all financial aspects of dealership operations.
 This includes billing, invoice generation, financial reporting, and management of accounts payable and receivable.
 Additionally, commission calculation is streamlined for better transparency and efficiency.